BBK-PiJ-2015-08/toy_app/README.md

 * 6 The controller captures user 1 in the @users variable, which is passed to the index view.
 * 7 The view uses embedded Ruby to render the page as HTML.
 * 8 The controller passes the HTML back to the browser.

+* Chapter 2 Exercise 2: Find the line in the scaffolding code that retrieves the user from the database in the previous exercise.
+* <td><%= link_to 'Show', user %></td>

+* Chapter 2 Exercise 3: What is the name of the view file for the user edit page?
+* edit_user_path(user)

 * System dependencies